 From Good to Great: Tips for Sending Better Emails

 Emails are a great and easy way to disseminate information to your customer base.
-However, a bit more goes into a great email than just typing up a few words and hitting send.
+However, a bit more goes into sending great emails than just typing up a few words.
 As a busy contractor, you may think you don’t have the time to write emails for your business, but with email playing such a big role in the buying cycle, you can’t afford not to.

 Most people in the world are using email, and that number is only expected to increase as time goes on.
 In the United States alone, 89.45% of people over the age of 15 have an email address, with the highest percentage of users being between the ages of 25 and 44.
 With consumers checking their email at least once a day, this is an invaluable resource for your sales outreach.
 Professional marketers agree: email is still king.

 Here are the steps you should take to create a successful email that people actually want to open and read.

 Sending an email for the sake of sending an email is one of the quickest ways to get someone to unsubscribe.
 Come up with a purpose for which you want this email to achieve.
 Start with a clear call to action (what you want the reader of the email to do — subscribe to your blog, use a service, schedule an appointment, take advantage of a limited-time sale) so you can achieve your goal through the process of creating the email.
 Having a clear roadmap in place prior to writing a single word will help keep your email clear and concise.

 Purpose of email example: I want someone to schedule an appointment for a free consultation for their HVAC system.

 Over 35% of email readers will open an email based on the subject line alone.
 Having a weak subject line or, worse, not having one at all, can greatly decrease the number of people who open and read your emails.
 What makes a strong subject line?

 Keep it short.
 Remember that most people are often checking emails on their phones, giving you limited real estate.
 If your subject line rambles and trails off-screen, the likelihood of someone opening it lowers.